trimstray/nginx-admins-handbook/README.md

   > You should probably never use TLS compression.
 Some user agents (at least Chrome) will disable it anyways.
 Disabling SSL/TLS compression stops the attack very effectively.

-  > Some attacks are possible because of gzip (HTTP compression not TLS compression) being enabled on SSL requests.
+  > Some attacks are possible (e.g. the real BREACH attack is a complicated) because of gzip (HTTP compression not TLS compression) being enabled on SSL requests.
 In most cases, the best action is to simply disable gzip for SSL.
+Remember: compression is not the only requirement for the attack to be done.

   > You shouldn't use HTTP compression on private responses when using TLS.

-  > Compression can be (i think) okay to HTTP compress publicly available static content like css or js and HTML content with zero sensitive info (like an "About Us" page).
+  > Compression can be (I think) okay to HTTP compress publicly available static content like css or js and HTML content with zero sensitive info (like an "About Us" page).

 ###### Example